-Miss Henville was now truly glad that she was come for the poor child's sake, whose pale complexion, formal and timid manners, added to the extreme backwardness of her education, when compared with that of children at her age in the same rank of life, gave her the sincerest pain.
-Often would she regret that she had not, at the their a friend count hazard of offending Mrs. Margaret, taken the dear child to her own house, and placed her under the care of her younger sisters; but the recollection of her own inability to provide for her, situated as she now was, and that the offence so given would have been revenged on her exiled sister also, somewhat reconciled her to the circumstance; and she was fully convinced that all occasional visiting would have been a source of suffering to the child, as the freedom of her house, and the tenderness of her mother towards her only grandchild, would have rendered the restraints of Mrs. Margaret on her return insupportable.
+Mrs. Margaret well remembered, that the child's mother, when speaking of her sister, had said "that her cares prolonged the life of her only parent."
+The old lady, though very spare and thin, had enjoyed uninterrupted health till now, and was by no means inclined to endure with patience her present disease, but rather to fly from one remedy to another, with blameable and anxious celerity: and she instantly conceived that there must be a kind of talisman in the attentions of Miss Hanville to the invalids who benefited by them, or such a child as Maria could not have that of children at her age in the same rank of life, gave her the sincerest pain. would she regret that she had not, at the hazard of offending Mrs. Margaret, taken the dear child to her own house, and placed her under the care of her younger sisters; but the recollection of her own inability to provide for her, situated as she now was, and that the offence so given would have been revenged on her exiled sister also, somewhat reconciled her to the circumstance; and she was fully convinced that all occasional visiting would have been a source of suffering to the child, as the freedom of her house, and the tenderness of her mother towards her only grandchild, would have rendered the restraints of Mrs. Margaret on her return insupportable.

-To improve her mind, to place her in a way to receive education, and dispose Mrs. Margaret to admit of those innovations, against which she had so long protested, was of so much importance, that the benevolent and active aunt protracted her stay for some weeks, after the convalescence of Mrs. Margaret, with whom she became every day a greater favourite.
-In all her plans she was warmly seconded by Mr. Somers, the clergyman of whom we spoke; and from their united influence, the comforts of the poor little girl were increased, and the prospect of cultivation in some degree offered to her ardent mind.
+To improve her mind, to place her in a way to receive education and dispose Mrs. Margaret to admit of those innovations, against which she had so long protested, was of so much importance, that the benevolent and active aunt protracted her stay for some weeks, after the convalescence of

+Mrs. Margaret, with whom she became everyday a greater favourite.
+In all her plans she was warmly seconded by Mr. Somers, the clergyman of whom we spoke, and from their united influence the comforts of the poor little girl were increased, and the prospect of cultivation in some degree offered to her ardent mind.

-It was agreed that when her aunt was gone, she should begin to take certain lessons with the daughters of Mr. Somers ; but Miss Henville put off the time until that event took place; because she was well aware how severe a stroke parting with her must be to a child so situated-a child that, with all the ardent, artless affections of early life, and with a more than common sensibility to the loss it sustained in being robbed of both its parents, had yet for five long years never thrown its tender arms round the neck of a friend or relative, never been pressed to the heart of a human beingwho rather imagined, than remembered, its mother; and yet now, that she had found a friend who would listen to her, could recount dreams of affection, and describe feelings of love for that long-lost mother, of the most affecting nature.
+It was agreed that when her aunt was gone, she should begin to take certain lessons with the daughters of Mr. Somers, but Miss Henville put off the time until that event took place; because she was well aware how severe a stroke parting with her must be to a child so situated-a child, that with all the ardent, artless affections of early life, and with a more than common sensibility to the loss it sustained, in being robbed of both its parents, had yet for five long years never thrown its tender arms round the neck of a friend or relative, never been pressed to the heart of a human being-who rather imagined, than remembered its mother; and yet now, that she had found a friend who would listen to her, could recount dreams of affection, and describe feelings of love for that long-lost mother, of the most affecting nature.

 The labours of Miss Henville for the benefit of her little niece were by no means lost on the heart of Mrs. Margaret; for, though cold and stately, and full of mistaken ideas of duty and propriety (wrong only in their excess), she was ever well meaning.
 With respect to making a favourable impression on the subject of her sister, she toiled in vain.
-Her talents, her sufferings, her banishment, when spoken of, sometimes elicited a short observation of, " she's to be pitied, certainly, but she's a Woman of Genius, and they are so odd."
+Her talents, her sufferings, her banishment, when spoken of, sometimes elicited a short observation of, "she's to be pitied, certainly, but she's a Woman of Genius, and they are so odd."